Maximizing Call Center Performance

 PlusOne – We’ve created and refined a solution that leads the industry in sales performance based on simple core principals I.C.A.F.C.A.™

-Intent: It is impossible to achieve elite results if they are not first clearly articulated.
-PlusOne believes in beginning with the end in mind.
+It is impossible to achieve elite results if they are not first clearly articulated.
+PlusOne believes in the beginning with “the end in mind.”
 Goal setting is pervasive throughout our company, and Win/Win/Win is our standard.
 Ensuring that the intent of each agent is aligned to fulfill the intent of each client and customer is a special part of our culture!

-Focus: Fear and complacency are continuously threatening our ability to take strong action.
+Fear and complacency are continuously threatening our ability to take strong action.
 PlusOne was founded on the principle of proactive FOCUS.
-Rather than becoming caught up in good enough numbers or becoming overwhelmed by bad results, our company focuses on things we can control and creates success with those things.
+Rather than becoming caught up in “good enough” numbers or becoming overwhelmed by bad results, our company focuses on things we can control and creates success with those things.
 That success gives us confidence and increases the chances of accomplishing things outside our control.

 Now, don’t go running to your sales team and let them know cipher has been decoded, and you expect conversion and the average ticket to skyrocket.
 Frankly, this is only half the story, and I’m nearing my 1,200-word limit.
 Pick up that almighty telephone; it could be the best decision you make all year!